ffink/trash-collector-pro/README.md

 Clone the repo, or just grab `clean_up.py` and run it in a command line.
 Oh, and save it somewhere other than your downloads folder in order to avoid a cannibalistic disaster of irreparable scale.

-## Roadmap
+## Caveats
- - Cron to schedule a regular cleaning
+ - macOS friendly, for now
- - Remove non-empty directories
+ - `crontab` not included.
+As is, must be run manually.